Habitat loss and fragmentation are major concerns for those who care about wildlife.

 The South Fork McKenzie River links habitat in the Three Sisters Wilderness down to 1,800 ft elevation.

-Tumalo Creek that spans 2,000 ft of elevation change through key mid-elevation habitats on the east slope of the Cascades.
+Tumalo Creek spans 2,000 ft of elevation change through key mid-elevation habitats on the east slope of the Cascades.
 As one of only a few waterways in the region, it is a critical source of water for animals.

-The South Umpqua River and it’s headwater tributaries span 5,000 feet of elevation change from the Rogue-Umpqua Divide Wilderness (core habitat area) down to much lower elevations.
+The South Umpqua River and it’s headwater tributaries span 5,000 feet of elevation change from the Rogue-Umpqua Divide Wilderness (core habitat area) down to lower elevations.

 The Breitenbush River and other nearby rivers could help create a protected corridor between the nearby core habitats in designated Wilderness areas (Mount Jefferson and Bull of the Woods).